-The term 'Panic of 1907' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Panic of 1907' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Panic of 1907 is also referred to as the Knickerbocker Crisis and the 1907 Bankers’ Panic.
 This represented an earlier financial crisis within the United States.
 It occurred during a three week long time frame that began mid October of 1907 as the NYSE New York Stock Exchange plummeted nearly 50 percent from the prior year peak.